 Once you have done the required then you will have the list of processes that are currently running on your system.
 The list also includes the details about how much system resources the processes are using individually.

-So, in order to kill a process in windows 7, all what you have to do is to select the process which you want to kill by clicking on it.
+So, in order to kill a process in Windows 7, all that you have to do is to select the process which you want to kill by clicking on it.
 The next you require is to click on the “End Process” button which is positioned at the right bottom corner of the window.

 Method 2: Using Command Prompt